neuroflip/ITAcademy-Sprint6-Budgets/README.md

 - testing:
   - not all the components are fully tested
   - inside features/budgetCreation there are some end2end tests based on load a budgetsManager and interact with it (budget request creation and budget cost after click to add sewrvices to a budget).
+  - inside features/budgetsListing there are some end2end tests to check the budget listing feature, including ordering and filtering the budgets.

 ## CI pipeline